The Consortium Library’s public computers and network are intended for research and educational purposes.

 - Priority is given to members of the UAA and APU communities.

-- Monopolizing the computers or preventing others from using them is not allowed
+- Monopolizing public computers or preventing others from using them is not allowed.

-- Displaying pornography and other webpages found to be harassing, disruptive, or offensive to others is not allowed
+- Public display of sexually graphic images and other content found to be harassing, disruptive, or offensive to others is not allowed.

-Use of library computers is subject to applicable UA and Consortium Library policies, including the Consortium Library’s Conduct Policy, Library Services to the General Public, and Instruction and Research Services Policy.
+Use of library computers is subject to applicable UA and Consortium Library policies, including the Consortium Library’s Code of Conduct, Library Services to the General Public, and Information and Research Services Policy.
 Failure to comply with these policies may result in the loss of Consortium Library privileges and access to library computers, as well as university disciplinary action and/or legal action.
-See also UA Board of Regents Information Resources Policy, UAA IT Services Acceptable Use Policy, and the library’s pages on Copyright and Database Restrictions.
+See also the UAA IT Acceptable Use Policy, the UA Board of Regents Information Resources Policy, and the library’s webpages on Copyright & Fair Use and Database Restrictions.